driedpampas/realme-8-megaguide/readme.md

 ### ❗ Check [FAQ (frequently asked questions)](https://github.com/driedpampas/realme-8-megaguide/wiki/FAQ) if something does not work or you have questions

 14. Before continuing, you'll need to **WIPE the phone for safety.** Hold down **Vol-, and power button**, In recovery select wipe data, and then select **Format Data**.
-15. ## Go into Settings and update to C.18

 <p align="center"><img src="https://i.imgur.com/xCYhCEM.png"></p>
 <hr>